-In the June 2011 valuation report, CalPERS provided for the first time the cost of terminating or "buying out" of the pension plans.
+CalPERS provided for the first time the Hypothetical Termination Liability (HTL) of the City.
 However, under current actuarial protocol and practice, this report was not available to the City until October 2012, more than 15 months after the date of valuation.
-The buy-out liability was valued at approximately \$131M determined by discounting liabilities to present value at the 30-year Treasury bond rate of 4.82%, and subtracting MVA (the \$69M mentioned above), resulting in a net Unfunded Termination Liability, or buy-out number, of about \$62M.
+The HTL was approximately \$131M determined by discounting liabilities to present value at the 30-year Treasury bond rate of 4.82%.
+Subtracting the MVA (\$69M mentioned above) showed a difference, or Unfunded Termination Value (UTV), of about \$62M.

-The \$62M buy-out represents the amount the City hypothetically would have had to pay CalPERS to terminate its contract resulting in the transfer of all City pension plan assets and liabilities existing as of the termination date to CalPERS.
+The UTV represents the amount the City hypothetically would have had to pay CalPERS to "buy out" or terminate its contract resulting in the transfer of all City pension plan assets and liabilities existing as of the termination date to CalPERS.
 It is expected that both assets and liabilities will have higher valuations as of the FY 2011/12 and FY 2012/13 valuation dates, but those actuarial reports are not yet available.